atena-data/Python-Bootcamp-Codes/README.md

 ## *Day 5*
 Do you have problem finding a secure password for your online accounts?

-Has any of your accounts been hacked before?
+Have any of your accounts been hacked before?

 If your answer to any of these questions is "yes", today's code is for you.
 This program generates a combination of letters and numbers to generate a random password that cannot be guessed by anyone.
 Next time you want to choose a new password, try this code!